FridgeManIO/BloodthiefWiki/docs/index.md

 Get started with modding with [modding-guide](modding.md)

 !!!note
     The mapping section of this wiki is owned and managed by Blargis, developer of Bloodthief.
 For any suggested changes to the mapping section of the wiki please refer to [this repo](https://github.com/blargis/bloodthief_docs).
+Refer to [this website](https://blargis.github.io/bloodthief_docs/) for the officially hosted site.

 <p  style="text-align:center;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Sll06gaCYhY?si=CYE7XdWtVkMviO8I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>